aliciawyy/languages-play/erlang/concurrent_erlang.md

 - _concurrency_ refers to the idea of having many actors running independently, but not necessarily all at the same time.
 - _parallelism_ is having many actors running exactly at the same time.

+Concurrent programs in Erlang are made from sets of communicating sequential processes.

 ### Actor vs Thread
 - An _actor_ changes its own state and accesses other actors only through closely controlled queue.
 - _Threads_ ca change each other's state without restriction.
 -

 ### Erlang process

 An Erlang _process_ is not an operating process but a lightweight process that is managed by the Erlang system.
+It is the basic unit of concurrency.
 All the Erlang processes execute concurrently and independently.

 In Erlang, processes share no memory and can interact only with each other by sending messages.

+At runtime the Erlang virtual machine automatically distributes the execution of processes over the available CPUs.

 **Analogy with OOP**

 Modules in Erlang are like classes and processes are like objects in OOP.

+**Fault tolerance**

+Erlang programs are made up of many small independent processes.
+Errors in one process cannot accidentally crash another process.

 ## Three primitives for Erlang concurrency